lowRISC/opentitan/doc/security/specs/secure_boot/index.md

 <img src="secure_boot_flow.svg" style="width: 800px;">

-## Mask ROM {#mask-rom}
+## ROM {#rom}

-The first stage of secure boot is called "Mask ROM".
+The first stage of secure boot is called "ROM".
-Mask ROM is a region of read-only memory that cannot be updated at all after an OpenTitan device is manufactured.
+ROM is a region of read-only memory that cannot be updated at all after an OpenTitan device is manufactured.
-For that reason, the Mask ROM is kept as simple as possible; it does some minimal setup, authenticates the next stage (`ROM_EXT`), and jumps there.
+For that reason, the ROM is kept as simple as possible; it does some minimal setup, authenticates the next stage (`ROM_EXT`), and jumps there.

-The Mask ROM contains non-updateable public keys, which it uses to authenticate the `ROM_EXT` signature.
+The ROM contains non-updateable public keys, which it uses to authenticate the `ROM_EXT` signature.
 These public keys correspond to what OpenTitan calls the "Silicon Creator": the entity who was initially involved in the manufacturing of the device.
 It's important to distinguish between the unchanging Silicon Creator and the changeable "Silicon Owner", the entity that owns the device at a given time.

-On startup, hardware settings use a feature called ["enhanced Physical Memory Protection" (ePMP)][ibex-epmp] to ensure that only the Mask ROM code itself is executable.
+On startup, hardware settings use a feature called ["enhanced Physical Memory Protection" (ePMP)][ibex-epmp] to ensure that only the ROM code itself is executable.
-For details about how the Mask ROM configures ePMP, see [Memory Protection Module][mask-rom-epmp].
+For details about how the ROM configures ePMP, see [Memory Protection Module][rom-epmp].
 Flash and MMIO memory regions are unlocked for read/write (for signature verification and configuring peripherals) but are not executable at this stage.

-On boot, the Mask ROM code does the following:
+On boot, the ROM code does the following:
 1. Initialize any additional ePMP settings beyond what is set by hardware at startup, plus initialize the C runtime and hardware peripherals (e.g. pinmux, UART).
 2. Load the "manifest" for `ROM_EXT`, which includes the start and end address of `ROM_EXT` code, a cryptographic signature, a public key modulus, and "selector bits" for hardware information.
     * The manifest's modulus field identifies which of the stored [Silicon Creator keys][silicon-creator-keys] should be used for signature verification.
 If there is no matching stored key, or the matching key is not suitable for the device's lifecycle state, then the boot fails.
-    * There are two slots for `ROM_EXT` implementations; the Mask ROM will first try the one with the newest security version.
-If the signature verification for that slot fails, the Mask ROM will attempt to boot from the other slot.
+    * There are two slots for `ROM_EXT` implementations; the ROM will first try the one with the newest security version.
+If the signature verification for that slot fails, the ROM will attempt to boot from the other slot.
 3. Read usage constraints from hardware according to the selector bits from the manifest.
     * The selector bits can choose all or part of the device ID, and/or information about the state of the device.
 Because the selected constraints are included in the digest, this means the signer of a `ROM_EXT` image can restrict their signature to only certain devices/states.
 4. Compute the SHA2-256 digest of the selected usage constraints concatenated with the contents of memory between the `ROM_EXT` start and end address given in the manifest.